nextcloud/news/js/README.md

 	sudo npm install -g protractor
 	sudo webdriver-manager update

-then the selenium server can be started with:
+then the tests can be started with:

-	webdriver-manager start
-	protractor conf/protractor.js
+	grunt e2e